drbitboy/Tycho2_SQLite_RTree/gaia/README.md

 * Takes order 1d to complete
 * See comments in gaia.py for more options
 * Limited to stars brighter than magnitude 18.0 (default) in any of G, BP, or RP bands
-  * Includes about ???Mstars i.e. roughly half of the total Gaia data set.
+  * Includes about 557Mstars i.e. roughly one-third of the total Gaia data set.
-  * This may be changed
-* Writes ???GB in two SQLite3 database files in ./gaia*.sqlite3
+* Writes 175GB in two SQLite3 database files in ./gaia*.sqlite3
 * Writes 5MB+ file csv/MD5SUM.txt
-* Writes ???GB in 61,234 files in ./gaiapickles/
+* Writes 115GB in 61,234 files in ./gaiapickles/
   * These may be deleted after the databases are written